lightningkite/LKAPI/README.md

 It is also recommended that the models are configured so the data from the API can be passed into an initializer for parsing.

+####Mocked data
+When adding mocked data, it's recommended you add a `.JSON` file with the mocked data to be returned and return it using the `API.mockedDataObject(path: String)` function.

 ## Author